Electa-Git/StochasticPowerModels.jl/test/data/Spanish/README.md

 However, in this part the load and irradiance are defined as Beta distribution in folders `beta_lm_2016_8_6.csv` and `beta_pm_2016_8_6.csv` respectively for a high irradiance day in spring.

--For each feeder there are 4 JSON file describing the feeder topology:
+- For each feeder there are 4 JSON file describing the feeder topology:
 	- <feeder_name>_configuration.json,
 	- <feeder_name>_branches.json,
 	- <feeder_name>_buses.json, and